Crunchy Kickoff Mozzarella Sticks: Game-Day Goodness

-Why sleep on a sweaty, toxic synthetic pillow for one more night when a natural one is better for your health and will last much longer?
+Why sleep on a sweaty, toxic synthetic pillow for one more night?

 Having once owned a store specializing in sustainable home decor, I have an embarrassment of riches in my linen closet.